 About This Course

-- Engage with complex texts, analysing and evaluating the arguments of others and constructing and defending their own arguments.
+Students will develop important skills that they need for progression to higher education.
+They’ll learn to be clear and precise in their thinking and writing.
+They will engage with complex texts, analysing and evaluating the arguments of others and constructing and defending their own arguments.

 Course Content & Assessment

 The AQA A Level in Philosophy covers the elements of; Epistemology (The study of knowledge itself), Moral Philosophy, the Metaphysics of God (Arguments for and against the existence of God) and the Metaphysics of Mind (What defines ‘mind’ and whether mind and body are separate things).

 The qualification is assessed by 2 written examinations both worth 50% of the final qualifications and both sat at the end of Year 13.